tornikeo/cosine-similarity/README.md

 # How to use

-The easiest way to get started is to use a colab notebook that has everything ready for you.
+The **easiest way** to get started is to use the <a target="_blank" href="https://colab.research.google.com/github/tornikeo/cosine-similarity/blob/main/notebooks/samples/colab_tutorial_pesticide.ipynb">colab notebook
+</a>  that has everything ready for you.
+Alternatively do any of the following:

 ## Run on Colab